 - Graduate students should wear the tassel on the left side.

 Will I be hooded on stage?

-- Graduate students will be hooded during the main Commencement ceremony for their respective college.
+- Graduate students will be hooded during the Graduate School ceremony.

 How many people can I invite to the Commencement ceremony?